TestGorilla LogoTestGorilla Logo

 • Make sure your company is able to support moms at work

-• Goal 3: Create a diverse executive team by increasing the presence of underrepresented groups in the executive team by 25% in the next five years
+• Tactical goal 3: Create a diverse management team by increasing the presence of underrepresented groups by 10%

 • Create a leadership program that focuses on upskilling underrepresented groups and helping them gain the essential managerial skills